ANZSoilData/def-au-schema-json/docs/ansis-enum.md

 ANSIS controlled vocabularies converted to JSON schema enumerations.
 Follow the link under the vocabulary's title for full definitions.

-> Enumerations defined according to the pattern recommended here: https://github.com/json-schema-org/json-schema-spec/issues/57
+> Enumerations defined according to the pattern recommended here (and supported by most tools): https://github.com/json-schema-org/json-schema-spec/issues/57

 ## Aggradation